Labiteers/labiteers-docs/source/getting_started/creating_account.rst

 Create an account
 =================

-To create an account on Labiteers, ...
+To create an account on Labiteers, supply the following details:

+- Your full name
+- Your email address
+- Your password
+- Your card number

 .. image:: ./images/create_account.png
    :alt: Create VM menu
    :width: 100%
    :align: left

 .. note::